 It sounds like flirtationships can get emotionally complicated, and they can.
 But sometimes, they can be an easygoing alternative to a relationship.

-Rachel, a senior at New York University says that her flirtationship with a longtime guy friend Hunter means having someone to depend on.
+Rachel from New York University says that her flirtationship with a longtime guy friend Hunter means having someone to depend on.

 “Hunter is always someone I can rely on to listen to me when I need to talk out something,” she says.
 “The thing with friends is they’re always there for you.
 It’s sort of like having a boyfriend, but without having to worry about him judging you.”

-And as Tammy, a junior at Boston College says, a “no strings attached” flirtationship can be the best of both worlds in the dating scene.
+And as Tammy, a student at Boston College says, a “no strings attached” flirtationship can be the best of both worlds in the dating scene.
 “There’s no real commitment involved,” she says.
 “What’s great about a flirtationship is that you can still date around with whoever you want without the drama of being ‘attached’ to someone or people calling you a cheater.”

 A flirtationship, much like a friends with benefits situation, means having all the benefits of a relationship without the obligations.
 You don’t feel obligated to spend money on date after date or have the awkward meet-the-parents dinner to please your partner in a flirtationship.
 You can save your weekend nights for clubbing with the girls and splurge on those to-die-for heels you just hadto have.